 8. A statement of receipt and payment as well as a balance sheet for the year shall be prepared by the Honorary Treasurer and audited by the Auditors as appointed under Clause 11 as soon as possible after the end of the financial year.
 The audited accounts shall be submitted for approval in the next Annual General Meeting and copies shall be made available for the perusal of members at the Society's registered place of business.

-1. Two (2) members shall be appointed as Honorary Auditors at the Annual General Meeting in the election year by they shall not but office-bearers of the Society.
+1. Two (2) members shall be appointed as Honorary Auditors at the Annual General Meeting in the election year by they shall not be office-bearers of the Society.
 They shall hold office for two (2) years and may be re-appointed.

 2. The Honorary Auditors shall be required to audit the accounts of the Society for the year and prepare a report for the General Meeting.
 They may also be required by the President to audit the accounts of the Society for any period within their tenure of office, at any date, and to make a report to the Executive Council.

-PROPERTY ADMINISTRATOR / TRUSTEES
+CLAUSE 12 PROPERTY ADMINISTRATOR / TRUSTEES

 1. Two (2) Trustees, who must be over 21 years of age, shall be appointed at the Annual General Meeting and shall hold office during the pleasure of the Society.
 They shall be vested in them all immovable properties whatsoever belonging to the Society upon execution of a Deed of Trust.

 2. The Trustees shall not sell, withdraw or transfer any of the property of the Society without the consent and authority of a general meeting of members.